 Back and Biceps

-Legs may be trained on the won as this may be a longer workout. i.e.: quadriceps, hamstring, gluteals and calf muscles have to be trained to complete legs.
+Legs may be trained on their own as this may be a longer workout. i.e.: quadriceps, hamstring, gluteals and calf muscles have to be trained to complete legs.

 It is up to the individual how much time they have and what body parts they like to do in a workout.